Euclideon/vaultclient/docs/TranslationGuide.md

 - `convertPreviewName`: The default name for a preview pointcloud when added to the scene
 - `convertAllSpaceLabel`: The label beside the dropdown to select the projection space for all inputs
 - `convertSpaceLabel`: The label beside the dropdown to select the projection space for the input
+- `convertSpaceDetected`: The label on the combobox item to reset the projection space to the originally detected value
 - `convertSpaceCartesian`: The label on the combobox item for a cartesian projected conversion input
 - `convertSpaceLatLong`: The label on the combobox item for a latitude, longitude ordered conversion input
 - `convertSpaceLongLat`: The label on the combobox item for a longitude, latitude ordered conversion input